aimldl/envs-and-tools/computing_environments/docker/how_to_install/docker_on_ubuntu.md

 printf("Log out and log back in so that your group membership is re-evaluated.
 Just closing the terminal and re-opening it doesn't work.
-If testing on a virtual machine, it may be necessary to restart the virtual machine for changes to take effect.\n")
+On a virtual machine, restart the virtual machine for changes to take effect.\n")
 ```
 # Install docker on Ubuntu